Chapter 3: The Doctoral Degree

 The period of candidacy may last up to five years from the end of the semester in which the preliminary examination was passed.
 If a student fails to complete both the dissertation and final oral examination within this period, the student will be dropped from candidacy.
 Any student whose candidacy has thus lapsed may regain the status of a doctoral candidate by successfully retaking the preliminary examination.

-Failure to maintain continuous enrollment from the completion of the preliminary examination until the dissertation is accepted by the Graduate School also will result in loss of candidacy.
+Failure to maintain continuous enrollment in at least one credit hour from the completion of the preliminary examination until the dissertation is accepted by the Graduate School also will result in loss of candidacy.

 J.1 Continuous Enrollment